orstavik/JoiComponents/book/chapter5_HowToMakeMixins/Pattern10_BatchedConstructorCallbacks.md

    The delayed microtask will allow all the other "normal" construction processes to finish before it flags the element as constructed.

-3. When the element starts flushing its que, it does this in order last in-first out.
+3. When the element starts flushing its que, it does this in LIFO order (last in, first out).
    It then processes each task, and then register that task as completed.

 4. Since the tasks being flushed might start new constructors that gets added to the que,